 The weekend activities should be considered the culmination of everything that has happened in the week or weeks preceding them.
-They are a chance to really put to the test all of the development that has taken place during the course up to that point and are challenging and highly rewarding.
-The students will find themselves amazed at what they can suddenly achieve with their new found confidence and with the help of their friends.
+They are a chance to put learning into practice and are challenging and highly rewarding.
+The students will find themselves amazed at what they can suddenly achieve with their new-found confidence and with the help of their friends.
 The programme, as with the course as a whole, is a balance of adventure, exploration, creativity and culture.
-Our weekend excursions and adventures promise to be just as exciting and inspirational in 2019.
-The weekend programme is as follows:

 Below you can see a sample timetable for two weeks of evening and weekend activities.

 *Options Evenings give students the chance to select their evening activity from a range on offer.
 The activities offered may include: Climbing, Creative Writing, Baking, Yoga and Meditation, Life Drawing, among others.

 BEACH GAMES BEFORE A DIP IN THE SEA